extendedstackpointer/ratbox-monitor-RIPdubkat/README.md

 # ratbox-monitor
 ratbox-monitor is intended to be an updated re-write of dronemon.pl.
 Ultimately, we expect it to be a superset of dronemon and BOPM's original features.

-Here are a few of the planned features and design goals include:
+Here are a few of the planned features and design goals:

 * event/handler driven code framework
 * multiprocess support